 There are two categories of congenital shunts – extrahepatic (outside the liver) and intrahepatic (inside the liver).
 While most are congenital (the dog or cat is born with it), under certain circumstances, PSS may be acquired secondary to another problem with the liver.

-In a normal pet, the blood that exits the intestines, spleen, and pancreas enters the portal vein, which then takes blood to the liver.
-The liver metabolizes and detoxifies this blood.
-If a shunt is present, the liver is deprived of factors that enhance liver development (hepatotrophic factors), which results in failure of the liver to reach normal size (hepatic atrophy).
-A common result of hepatic atrophy is hepatic insufficiency, which then combined with the circulating toxins proteins and nutrients frequently results in hepatic encephalopathy (a clinical syndrome of altered central nervous system function due to failure of normal liver function).
+If a shunt is present, the liver is deprived of factors that enhance liver development and fails to reach normal size (hepatic atrophy).
+A common result of hepatic atrophy is hepatic insufficiency, which combined with the circulating toxins, proteins and nutrients, frequently results in hepatic encephalopathy, a clinical syndrome of altered central nervous system function due to failure of normal liver function.

-Acquired PSS are almost always multiple vessels, which develop in response to hepatic hypertension.
-They can occur in any breed or age of animal.
-They are a compensatory mechanism to prevent or delay liver failure.
-As such, they cannot be ligated without causing severe symptoms, and medical management is the only option for treatment.
+Acquired PSS almost always presents as multiple abnormal vessels, which develop in response to an increase in blood pressure within the liver (hepatic hypertension).
+They can occur in any breed or age of the animal.
+Acquired PSS is one of the protective mechanisms that could reduce or offset unpleasant side effects of hepatic hypertension, to prevent or delay liver failure.
+As such, they cannot be closed off without causing severe symptoms, and medical management is the only option for treatment.

 Signs and Symptoms:

 Animals born with PSS may have small body stature, prolonged recovery following an anesthetic event and behavioral abnormalities.